7targets/7targets-docs/_posts/2021-06-04-how-exactly-does-a-salesperson-drop-a-lead.md

 Scroll down and you’ll see the option “If no reply, followup using Reply follow-up sequence”

 Tick that checkbox and then follow ups will be activated.
 The Assistant will automatically followup this thread based on the sequence in 'Reply followup sequence'.
-You can create your own 'Reply followup schedules' for different types of follow-ups.
+You can create your own 'Reply followup sequences' for different types of follow-ups.

 ![image](../../images/Dropped-lead-9.png)